endymion2k14/unified-chat-bots/OBS-INTEGRATION.md

 - Commands require the OBS bot to be connected and will report errors if operations fail.
 - Automatic reconnection prevents needing to restart the bot on connection drops.
 - Timing uses `setTimeout` for reversion (not persistent across restarts).
-- OBS clients are passed to chat bots for access, enabling shared control across platforms.</content>
+- OBS clients are passed to chat bots for access, enabling shared control across platforms.
+- Event integrations are configured through `systems.json` - no code editing required.
+- Scene and source names must match your OBS configuration exactly.</content>
 <parameter name="filePath">OBS-INTEGRATION.md